bcakmakoglu/vue-flow/docs/src/guide/edge.md

 The easiest way to define custom edges is, by passing them as template slots.
 Your custom edge-types are dynamically resolved to slot-names, meaning an edge with the type `custom` will expect a slot to have the name `edge-custom`.

+You can choose any name you want for your edge-type, and it will be resolved to the corresponding slot (i.e. `my-edge-type` -> `#edge-my-edge-type`)

 ```vue{18,26}
 <script setup>